 lab entrance door.

 B. When an equipment is to be disposed or transferred to a new location, the equipment must be cleaned and decontaminated before it can be handled by movers.
 Attach Equipment Decontamination form [pdf] to the equipment.
-Please note that as of June 2017, the USC Facilities Department no longer moves equipment to or from USC Consolidated Services (Surplus).
+Please note that as of June 2017, the university's Facilities Department no longer moves equipment to or from university Consolidated Services (Surplus).
 All requests to move items must be executed by outside commercial contractors.
 Please contact Consolidated Services for more information.